Questions? Call Customer Care! 310-267-CARE (2273). Customer Care Specialists are available 24/7 to provide support.

 Learn more about Michael Pfeffer, MD, FACP.

-Dr. Cheng serves as the Chief Medical Informatics Officer for UCLA Health, and provides leadership to UCLA information technology efforts to support physician quality, practice, and efficiency objectives.
+Dr. Cheng serves as the Chief Medical Informatics Officer for UCLA Health and serves as a Professor of Neurology at the David Geffen School of Medicine.
+Dr. Cheng provides leadership to UCLA information technology efforts to support physician quality, practice, and efficiency objectives.

 He supervises the Physician Informaticist team listed here, the Health Information Management Services (HIMS), and a team of medical informatics who work on reporting programs (including Meaningful Use/Promoting Interoperability and Inpatient Quality Measures), Population Health, Clinical Decision Support, and Clinical Content.